Your Strategy Has a Shelf Life: Why Continuous Intelligence Matters

 Every strategy has a half-life.
 Not metaphorically — measurably.

 A competitive landscape analysis built in January reflects January's market.
 By April, one competitor has pivoted their positioning.
 By June, a new regulatory framework has changed buyer priorities.
 By September, the TAM calculation is stale because an industry segment has contracted or expanded by 8%.
+Rita McGrath framed this shift more than a decade ago: we've moved from an era of sustainable competitive advantage to an era of transient advantage, where organizations must "capture opportunities fast, exploit them decisively, and move on before they are exhausted" (McGrath, 2013).

 Yet most companies treat strategy as a one-time construction project.
 Build it.
 Print it.
 Shelf it.
 Revisit it in 18 months when the board asks why revenue targets are off.